 Paralysis is a devastating condition because it affects a person physically and emotionally.
 Paralysis is defined as the inability to move a part of the body or a loss of feeling in a part of a body.
 Paralysis is typically associated with a serious accident such as a car accident, construction accident or a sports accident.
 It is not a condition that people usually expect babies to have.
 However, paralysis can be a type of birth injury.
 For example, a spinal cord injury could lead to the child’s suffering some type of paralysis.
 If the nerves or muscles in the baby’s face are damaged during delivery, the baby could suffer facial paralysis.
-Whether the paralysis is in the face or another part of the body, paralysis could have a profound affect on the child’s life.
+Whether the paralysis is in the face or another part of the body, paralysis could have a profound effect on the child’s life.
 While some complications during labor and delivery are unavoidable, whether the baby must live with permanent injuries may depend on how the medical staff responds to such complication.
-An improper or untimely response may amount to medical malpractice such that you would need a New York Injury Lawyer.
-If your baby suffered an injury during birth that left him or her paralyzed, it is important that you contact a Queens Paralysis Injury Lawyer who will explain to you your legal rights to pursue compensation through a medical malpractice lawsuit.What Conditions in Babies That Involve Paralysis?
+An improper or untimely response may amount to medical malpractice.
+If your baby suffered an injury during birth that left him or her paralyzed, it is important that you contact a Queens paralysis injury lawyer who will explain to you your legal rights to pursue compensation through a medical malpractice lawsuit.What conditions in babies that involve paralysis?

 There are several different conditions in newborn babies that involve paralysis including facial palsy, Erb’s palsy, and Klumpke’s palsy.